 Currency

 Italy uses the Euro.
-Credit and debit cards are widely accepted, but we’d suggest having some cash on you for smaller shops and market stalls.
+Credit and debit cards are widely accepted, but we’d suggest having some cash on you for smaller shops, bakeries, market stalls, and cash-only restaurants (Trattoria Sostanza in Florence is the obvious one on this itinerary).
 ATMs are widely available.

 Internet and Staying Connected